piotrkosytorz/software-architecture/Series1.md

 #### Unit Complexity
 The default code complexity per unit is defined to be 1.
+A unit in this case are methods and constructors.
 Based on information provided in \[1\] and \[2\], we decided to count the following statements as an increment of code complexity per unit:
 * case
 * catch